HTTP Full Form

 HTTP stands for HyperText Transfer Protocol.
 It is invented by Tim Berner.
-HyperText is the type of text which is specially coded with the help of some standard coding language called as HyperText Markup Language (HTML).
-HTTP/2 is latest version of HTTP, which was published on May 2015.
+HyperText is the type of text which is specially coded with the help of some standard coding language called HyperText Markup Language (HTML).
+HTTP/2 is the successor version of HTTP, which was published on May 2015.
+HTTP/3 is the latest version of HTTP, which is published in 2022.

 The protocols that are used to transfer hypertext between two computers is known as HyperText Transfer Protocol.